Table of Contents

 This real-time PCR system comes with instrumentation and advanced software.
 In addition, it also has a 4-color optical LED recording system that is highly sensitive.
 The data analysis of this PCR system is also very intuitive.

-Another great feature about this PCR system is the software that is intuitive as well as robust.
+Another great feature of this PCR system is its intuitive, robust software.
 This real-time PCR system is also ready to use out of the box, making it a perfect machine for first-time users.

 The 96-well system on this real-time PCR delivers quick results.
-In addition, this setup also makes it possible for the system to run the data independent of a plate setup or a computer.
+In addition, this setup allows the system to run the data independently of a plate setup or a computer.

 12. Eppendorf Mastercycler ($6,999.00)